zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `ref.branch` if it is fully qualified as `refs/heads/<branch>`,
 - `ref.tag` otherwise (a bare ref or `refs/tags/<tag>`).

-For Helm charts specifically, is there is no detected ref then the `chart.version` field will be used, which v1alpha1 treats as a tag.
+For Helm charts specifically, if no ref is detected then the `chart.version` field is used, which v1alpha1 treats as a tag.

 ### Zarf Component Config Schema